csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 users are limited to the available software stack and have to wait for the specific resources to be freed.
 They are also limited to a fixed available storage capacity.

-_Cloud computing_ usually refers to access to a pool of configurable computer resources that are available on demand.
+_Cloud computing_ usually refers to the access of a pool of configurable computer resources that are available on demand.
 The computing services are using advanced automation, without direct active management by the user using virtualization technology.
-Virtulization is an abstraction to simulatie the necessary hardware to run a guest operating system on a host machine.
-On each physical node, multiple virtual machines (VMs, or _instances_) can be run on virtual operating platforms.
+Virtualization defined literally is the act of creating a virtual version of something.
+Virtualization allows us to create virtual machines which are emulations of differing computer architectures and hardware configurations, giving us the freedom to run software dedicated to that differing architecture.
+This allows us to detach dependencies from the physical hardware.

+With virtualization we can for example emulate old video game consoles that share very little resemblance to modern computer hardware.
+Not being limited by the hardware we can also for example "chop up" a physical node virtually allowing us to create  multiple virtual machines (VMs, or _instances_) which can all run independent operating systems.
 On these VMs, one can install Linux or Windows and a complete custom stack of software.
 The main advantages of cloud computing:

-COMMENT: Could it be useful to define the term "virtualization" here briefly?

 * On-demand self-service (automation, everything provided by the service provider)